farzadanooshah/awsome-modernizing-legacy/README.md

 # Farzad resource list
-A curated list of resources on computer engineering that helped me in my on-going journey!
+A curated list of resources that helped me in my on-going journey as a computer engineer!

 ## Contributing
 Any suggestion is appreciated as I can't wait to learn new things.
 Just note that, I only list resources that I have at least read through partly and feel they are worth spreading from my own point of view.